rbrianshutt/honeypot_virtual_machine/README.md

 ![](https://github.com/rbrianshutt/honeypot_virtual_machine/blob/main/images/honeypot.png)

 <h2>Description</h2>
-Used custom PowerShell script to extract metadata from Windows Event Viewer to be forwarded to third party API in order to derive geolocation data.
+I set up a honeypot virtual machine in Azure.
+All firewalls were removed to entice cyber attacks from around the world.
+I used a custom PowerShell script to extract metadata to derive the geolocation data.
 <br />

 <h2>Techonology used</h2>